megaptera-helvetiae/eco-evo-interactions/content/authors/Benedict_Yuen/_index.md

 - Postdoctoral Researchers
 ---

 Ben is an awesome scientist.
 He always says he is "just" the host guy but in reality he is a very knowledgeable expert on marine animal-microbial symbioses from deep-sea invertebrates to sponges and lucinid clams, with an emphasis on gene expression studies.
 Moreover, he is an amazing naturalist and skilled field biologist.
 He is an incredible diver and a companion you can rely on.
 He is passionate about outreach, teaching high school students about different coastal marine environments, marine ecology, and marine animal biology.
-Ben got his Ph.D. at the University of Queensland, Brisbane, Australia and is currently working as a postdoctoral researcher at DOME (Division of Microbial Ecology) in Vienna, Austria.
+Ben got his Ph.D. at the University of Queensland, Brisbane, Australia.
+Before joining us, he worked as a postdoctoral researcher at DOME (Division of Microbial Ecology) in Vienna, Austria.
 Ben is a soulmate.
 He has been there for us in good and in bad times.